Gus Schlosser: Atlanta Braves

 Schlosser played Little League Baseball and four years of high school baseball for the Lakewood Ranch Mustangs.
-He continued his baseball career at Manatee Community College and was drafted by the Atlanta Braves in the 17th round of the 2011 Major League Baseball Draft out of Florida Southern College.
+He continued his baseball career at Manatee Community College and was drafted by the Atlanta Braves in the 17th round of the 2011 Major League Baseball draft out of Florida Southern College.
 While pitching in the minor leagues, Schlosser was primarily a starter.
 In 2013, he pitched for the Double—A Mississippi Braves and finished with a 2.39 earned run average.

 Invited to spring training by the Braves in 2014, Schlosser competed for a bullpen spot on the Braves opening day roster.
 On March 29, it was announced that he had made the team.
 He made his major league debut against the Milwaukee Brewers on March 31, inducing a double play and throwing a strikeout.
 Schlosser was optioned to the Gwinnett Braves in early May, as Mike Minor was reinstated from the disabled list.
 He returned to Atlanta in late June for a single appearance, was recalled from and returned to the minors again in July as Anthony Varvaro was placed on the paternity list, then returned to the major leagues in September.
 With Atlanta in 2014, Schlosser threw 17 2/3 innings in 15 appearances, striking out eight and walking six.
 He pitched to a 7.64 earned run average and a 0–1 win–loss record.

 Schlosser became a free agent on December 2, 2014 after he was non-tendered by the Braves.
 The Braves then signed Schlosser to a minor league contract.

 Colorado Rockies

-On January 30, 2015, the Braves traded Schlosser and David Hale to the Colorado Rockies for minor league catchers José Briceño and Chris O'Dowd.
-Schlosser was released by the Rockies on July 31, 2015.
+On January 30, 2015, the Braves traded Schlosser and David Hale to the Colorado Rockies in exchange for minor league catchers José Briceño and Chris O'Dowd.
+Schlosser was released by the Rockies on July 31.